Sync Apple Health Data

 Once you’ve installed and set up Health Auto Export on iPhone as outlined above, follow these steps to ensure data shows consistently in the macOS application.

-Health Auto Export for Mac will read the data stored in iCloud Drive.
+Health Auto Export for Mac will use the data stored in iCloud Drive by the iPhone app.

-Follow the steps below that correspond to the points depicted in the image:
+Follow the steps below that correspond to the points depicted in the image to ensure data has synced to your Mac before using the Health Auto Export for Mac:

-This highlights the Auto Sync folder in iCloud Drive.
-Navigate to the path iCloud Drive > Health Auto Export > Auto Sync to find this folder.
+Use Finder to navigate to the Auto Sync folder in iCloud Drive on your Mac.
+This will follow the hierarchy: iCloud Drive > Health Auto Export > Auto Sync.

 Troubleshooting